The star-shaped space of solutions of the spherical negative perceptron

 \emph{The model.} The spherical perceptron is defined by $N$ weights $W_i\in\mathbb{R}$, trained to satisfy an extensive number $P=\alpha N$ of constraints

-where $\kp$ is the margin requirement of the problem, $\boldsymbol{\xi}^\mu \sim \mathcal{N}(0, I_N)$ and $\alpha$ is kept constant as we analyze the large $N$ limit.
-The weights are subject to a spherical constraint $\|\boldsymbol{W}\|^2 = N$.
+where $\kp$ is the margin of the problem, the $\Delta^\mu$ are called stabilities, and $\boldsymbol{\xi}^\mu \sim \mathcal{N}(0, I_N)$.
+The weights are also subject to the spherical constraint $\|\boldsymbol{W}\|^2 = N$.
+We analyze the large $N$ limit at constant $\alpha$.
 When a negative margin $\kp<0$ is considered, the so-called negative perceptron, linear-separability of the dataset is not a necessary condition for satisfiability (SAT) and the problem is non-convex.
 The negative perceptron has recently received attention in both the physics~\cite{franz2016,scipost2017,baldassi2023typical} and mathematics communities~\cite{elAlaoui2022algorithmic,montanari2021tractability}.
-A detailed analysis of the different structural transitions affecting the solution space, as $\kp$ and $\alpha$ are increased, shows that the model transitions to a non-ergodic phase with Replica Symmetry Breaking (RSB) (details on the phase diagram in the SM).
-In this work, we further investigate the geometric properties of the ground states in the region below the critical line $\alpha_{\text{dAT}}(\kp)$ under a Replica Symmetry (RS) assumption.
+A detailed analysis of the different structural transitions affecting the solution space, as $\kp$ and $\alpha$ are increased, shows that the model enters a non-ergodic phase with Replica Symmetry Breaking (RSB) (details on the phase diagram in the SM).
+In this work, we further investigate the geometric properties of the ground states in the region below the critical line $\alpha_{\text{dAT}}(\kp)$ where Replica Symmetry (RS) holds.

 \emph{Organization of the solutions.} In the RS phase, the problem is SAT w.h.p. for large $N$.
 We consider the uniform probability density over the solutions,